 My next planned stop was for some Japanese craft beer.
 However, thanks to having wasted so much time, I arrived at Craft Beer Base Bud just as it was closing.
 It looks like a cool beer spot, deep in the basement of an office building.
 At this point, I realized it just wasn’t going to be my night. so I headed back to my hotel to sleep.

-After getting a few hours sleep, I left the hotel around 9am to walk to Osaka Castle.
+After getting a few hours of sleep, I left the hotel around 9 am to walk to Osaka Castle.
 The walk was nice, as it follows the water, passing across an island that includes Nakanoshima Park.

 It was nice to see that an introspective Tommy Lee Jones is still getting work promoting Boss.